Uniqueness of radial solutions for the fractional Laplacian

 The fact that ODE techniques are not applicable for the fractional Laplacian in the radial setting has so far resulted in a big gap of results in the spirit of shooting arguments.
 In particular, the well-known and essential fact that a radial solution $u=u(r)$ of the linear equation $-\DD u + V u = 0$ on $\R^N$ (where $V$ obeys a mild regularity condition) satisfies $u(0)=0$ if and only if $u \equiv 0$ has had no counterpart in the fractional setting with $(-\DD)^s$ up to now.

 Here, we shall fill this gap by proving the following result: For radial and non-decreasing potentials $V=V(r)$ in some H\"older class, we show that any radial and bounded solution $u=u(r)$ vanishing at infinity and solving the linear equation \be (-\DD)^s u + Vu = 0 \ \ \mbox{in} \ \ \R^N \ee satisfies $u(0)=0$ if and only if $u \equiv 0$ on $\R^N$.
 By linearity of the problem, this is equivalent to saying that equation \eqref{eq:Vfirst} has at most one radial and bounded solution $u(r)$ vanishing at infinity.
 This result can be seen as a key substitute for shooting arguments in the ODE setting.
-This result, which can be regarded as an extreme version of unique continuation for $(-\DD)^s$ in the radial setting, turns out to be essential for the understanding of linear and nonlinear radial problems involving the fractional Laplacian.
+Hence it turns out to be essential for the understanding of linear and nonlinear radial problems involving the fractional Laplacian.

 The proof of this radial uniqueness result involves a sort of an energy argument based on a monotonicity formula for $(-\DD)^s$ (see below).
 Note that the condition that $V(r)$ is radial and non-decreasing (which physically corresponds to an attractive potential) arises naturally in many situations.
 In particular, this property of $V$ will naturally be satisfied by the linearized operator $L_+=(-\DD)^s + 1 - (\alpha+1) Q^\alpha$ around the ground states $Q=Q(r) >0$ of problem \eqref{eq:Qfirst}, which is known to be decreasing function in $r=|x|$.